Skip to content

 Threat detection configuration enables proactive security monitoring:

-# Threat detection and response
+# Threat detection and response:

 threat_detection_config = {